January 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

 Think about the bands that never made it…..
 Ska bands…..
 Reel Big Fish, or GoldFinger.

 Do you think these people have lived happy lives?
 GoldFinger’s claim to fame, is one hit single, on Tony Hawk’s Pro Skater 2 (a video game)…..

 But in many ways, this same conundrum is analogous to preserving the internet, even preserving cat pictures, senseless memes, or pointless videos, online……

-This is because statistical analytics, continues to grow more and more complicated, spilling into Artificial Intelligence… and hyper predictive reasoning…….
+That’s because statistical analytics continues to grow more and more complicated, spilling over into Artificial Intelligence… and hyper predictive reasoning…….
 Whereby, seemingly trivial bytes of information…… actually become really important, in terms of “redundancy,” in society moving forward……..